 S'mores are a classic to start treat made of graham crackers, melted chocolate and melted marshmallows.
 They come in many varieties including these s'mores Rice krispie treats and this oven cooked s'mores dip.

 This easy, no-bake, microwave dessert is so easy to make you can prepare it and have it ready to go in 2 minutes or so.
-It's perfect for when you want a super quick sweet snack and you can make it as an individual serving or you can make several to serve to guests.
+It's perfect for when you want a super quick sweet snack and you can make it as an individual serving (like these mini smores pies) or you can make several to serve to guests.

 🧁Why To Try This Recipe